lbl-srg/funnel/README.md

   * First step: tolerance areas (based on L1-norm) are built around each reference data point.

+    * The tolerance parameters correspond to the half-width and half-height of the tolerance areas.
+They default to 0.
+    * When using `atolx` and `atoly`, the tolerance is considered as absolute (same unit as `x` and `y`).
+    * When using `ltolx` and `ltoly`, the tolerance is considered relative to the local value of `x` and `y`.
+    * When using `rtolx` and `rtoly`, the tolerance is considered relative to the range of `x` and `y`.
+This option is available mainly for compatibility with the algorithm implemented in [csv-compare](https://github.com/modelica-tools/csv-compare) for relative comparison.
+It should be used with caution.

-  * Second step: the algorithm selects which corners of the tolerance rectangles are to be used to build the envelopes based on the change in the derivative sign at each reference point.
+  * Second step: the algorithm selects which corners of the tolerance rectangles are used to build the envelopes based on the change in the derivative sign at each reference point.

   * Third step: intersection boundary points are computed when a selected corner happens not to be in the logical order with the next one on the `x` scale (i.e., at a local extremum).
   New envelopes are then built encompassing all boundary points, and points strictly within the envelopes are dropped.

 The comparison then simply consists of interpolating the upper and lower envelopes at the `x` test values and comparing the yielded `y_up` and `y_low` values with the `y` test values.
 By convention, the error is `max(0, y - y_up) - min(0, y - y_low)` and hence it is always positive.

 ## How to Run

 ### System Requirements

-The software has been tested on the following platforms.
+The software is tested on the following platforms.

   * Linux x64
   * Windows x64
-  * Mac OS X
+  * macOS

 A Python binding is available to access the library.
 It is compatible with Python 2 and 3.